codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 >**IMPORTANT**:
 **Runtime Name** and **Namespace**
 The name of the Helm-based Runtime _must be identical_ to that of the CLI-based Runtime.
 The `namespace` is required only if it is different from the Runtime name.

 **Install by applying values.yaml**
 Run this command to install the GitOps Helm Runtime by applying `values.yaml`.
-Remember to replace the name with the correct name if changed.
+Remember to replace with the correct name of the file if needed.

+This is an example of the Helm install command with the `values` file to be applied.

 {% highlight yaml %}
 helm upgrade --install <helm-release-name> \